mathnimnart/mathnimnart.github.io/_pages/research.md

     width="50%" height="50%" alt="A 100x100 image">
 </p>

-As anthropogenic environmental changes increasingly threaten biodiversity and ecosystem functioning worldwide, assessing the vulnerability of species to threats, and in particular to climate change, is a prerequisite for developing effective strategies for keeping them.
+As anthropogenic environmental changes increasingly threaten biodiversity and ecosystem functioning worldwide, assessing the vulnerability of species and ecosystems to threats, and in particular to climate change, is a prerequisite for developing effective strategies for keeping them.
 To address this challenge, I apply biodiversity vulnerability approaches based on a combination of components including exposure, sensitivity and adaptive capacity.

 **Selected publications:**
 Leclerc *et al.* (2020). *Nat.
 Commun.* 11: 4943. $|$ [![NC](https://img.shields.io/badge/DOI-10.1038/s41467--020--18740--x-21908C.svg)](https://doi.org/10.1038/s41467-020-18740-x){:target="_blank"}<br>